 The recommended average amount of support services per participant in a program year is \$1,000.
-The maximum dollar amount for supportive services may not exceed a cumulative amount of \$2,000 per participant in a program year.
+The maximum dollar amount for supportive services may not exceed a cumulative amount of \$2,500 per participant in a program year.
 Funding must be available in the budget and all processing requirements must be met.
-Transportation assistance may be provided to individuals during job search or training participation.
-"Map Quest" will be used to determine the distance between locations and payment will be based on these results.